nvidia-holoscan/holoscan-sdk/docs/cli/hap.md

 | `version`                                            | No       | 0.0.0                   | string      | semantic version          | Version of the package.                                                                                       |

 > [Notes]
-> (1) Use of resource limits depend on the orchestration service or the hosting environement's configuration and implementation.
+> (1) Use of resource limits depend on the orchestration service or the hosting environment's configuration and implementation.
 > (2) Consider rounding up to a whole number as decimal values may not be supported by all orchestration/hosting services.

 The Package Manifest file provides information about the HAP's package layout.
 It is not intended as a mechanism for controlling how the HAP is used or how the HAP's Application is executed.